IceBucket420/Afterglow_bandori_website/README.md

  -Feature 8 - Footer added for all pages, to learn more about the band.
  - Feature 9 - Contact page implement, fans can contact the band for inqueries and bookings.
  - Feature 10 - Allows fans to contact the band, through the socials and contact.
- - Feature 11 - mobile version implenmented, pages can be resized
+ - Feature 11 - mobile version implenmented, pages can be resized accordingly to the screen resoultion.

 ## Technologies used